pierfrancesco/adventure-cap_italy_st/README.md

 We should have a main screen, with all business available, and a lateral menu where's possible to buy managers.
 In the top bar we can have a profile pic and the amount of money available.

+// TODO:

+1. css media query for business when page is small

+2. save to localStorage tunable to X seconds with a queue mechanism

+3. show modal  when user came back

+4. Add achievements (?) different types of

+5. polish components (props type)

+6. Unit tests on functions

+7. Script for generate different difficulties

+8. export and host